-Deciding how to use your pension pot when you retire can be a daunting task.
-Having saved for much, if not all, of your working life it’s important to research and consider your financial options to ensure you have the means to enjoy your retirement.
+Deciding how to use your pension funds when you retire can be a daunting task.
+Having saved for much, if not all, of your working life it’s important to do your research.
+You'll need to consider all your options to ensure you have the means to enjoy your retirement.

-An annuity is one of several options available to you for using your pension pot to help secure a guaranteed retirement income for the rest of your life.
+A lifetime annuity is one of several options available to you.
+You can use your pension savings to secure a guaranteed retirement income for the rest of your life.

 Annuities in the news

-Annuities have been a hot news topic in recent years following the pensions freedoms that came into effect in April 2015.
-With the passing of the Pension Schemes Act 2015, these freedoms allow anyone aged 55 or over to take some or all of their pension pot as lump sum cash.
+Annuities have been in the news since pension freedoms began in April 2015.
+The Pension Schemes Act 2015 allows people aged 55 or over to take some or all of their pension pot as lump sum cash.

-In the intervening years, further developments by the FCA required annuity providers to inform their customers how much they could gain from shopping around and switching provider.
-However – and this is still the case today – providers aren’t required to tell you exactly where to locate higher rates.
+Since then, further developments have been put in place by the FCA.
+These mean annuity providers have to tell their customers if they could get a better deal by shopping around.
+Providers must also tell customers how much they could gain from switching provider.
+But - and this is still the case today – providers aren’t required to tell you exactly where to find higher rates.

 Is an annuity right for me?

-Essentially, these freedoms have given you more choice and responsibility for your pension savings with many different options to consider that are tailored to your needs.
+Pension freedoms have given you more choice and responsibility for your pension savings.
+There are many different options to consider that are tailored to your needs.

-• You would like to provide for the needs of your loved ones by adding certain death benefits to your guaranteed income.
+- You would like to provide for your loved ones by adding certain death benefits to your guaranteed income.

-• You have certain medical conditions, or if you’re overweight or smoke and therefore may be eligible for an enhanced annuity income.
+- You have certain medical conditions or are overweight or smoke and are eligible for an enhanced annuity income.

-Buying an annuity is a big decision that cannot be reversed, so understandably you may be considering seeking advice from an independent financial adviser.
-However, the service of an adviser comes at a cost.
+Buying an annuity is a big decision that cannot be reversed.
+So, you may be considering seeking advice from an independent financial adviser.
+But the service of an adviser comes at a cost.
 Knowing where to find an adviser can often be the first hurdle.

-Annuity Ready gives you full access to shop around in one place to compare quotes across the whole of the annuity market.
-However, we understand that in your research of purchasing an annuity that it’s a very important financial decision to make, which you may wish to seek further advice on.
+Annuity Ready gives you the ability to shop around in one place.
+You can compare quotes across the whole of the annuity market to see if you can get a higher income.
+Yet, we understand that buying an annuity is a very important financial decision to make.
+So, you may wish to seek further advice.

 Claim your right to free guidance first

-As part of the pension freedoms changes to the pension market, you now have the “right to guidance” at retirement via Pension Wise, a government service from MoneyHelper.
-Pension Wise offer a phone call or an online appointment and the guidance they provide is free, impartial, and available to anyone aged 50 or over with a defined contribution pension.
+As part of the pension freedoms changes to the pension market, you have the “right to guidance” at retirement via Pension Wise.
+This is a government service from MoneyHelper.
+Pension Wise offer a phone call or an online appointment.
+The guidance they provide is free and impartial.
+It's available to anyone aged 50 or over with a defined contribution pension.

-The appointment lasts around 45 to 60 minutes and a pension specialist will explain your pension options, explain how each option is taxed and provide you with next steps so you’ll know how to move forward by the end of the session.
+A Pension Wise appointment lasts around 45 to 60 minutes.
+A pension specialist will explain all your pension options.
+They'll offer insight into how each option is taxed and provide you with next steps.
+By the end of the session, you should know how to move forward.

 Do your research

 The Society of Later Life Advisers (SOLLA) website also houses a database of advisers that you can search by location or postcode.
-These advisers have chosen to become independently accredited by SOLLA, a not for profit organisation, and have achieved the Later Life Adviser Accreditation.
-This accreditation is used to demonstrate advisers have a good understanding of the specific needs of older clients and can explain complex issues.
-If you’re seeking advice on an annuity later in life a SOLLA adviser may be best placed to understand your needs and those of your family.
+These advisers have chosen to become independently accredited by SOLLA, a not-for-profit organisation.
+They have all achieved the Later Life Adviser Accreditation.
+This accreditation shows advisers have a good understanding of the needs of older clients and can explain complex issues.
+If you’re seeking advice on an annuity later in life, a SOLLA adviser may be best placed to understand your needs and those of your family.

-As highlighted earlier in our guide, seeking the guidance of a financial adviser comes at a cost to pay for their service so it is down to you to consider whether this is right for your needs.
+As highlighted earlier in our guide, seeking the guidance of a financial adviser comes at a cost.
+You'll need to pay for their service, so it is down to you to consider whether this is right for you.

 Check they are regulated

-Advisers listed on both the MoneyHelper and The Society of Later Life Adviser websites are authorised by the Financial Conduct Authority (FCA) and whether you find an adviser through a government service, online search or word of mouth, it’s important that the individual or organisation you choose is regulated.
+Advisers on The MoneyHelper and The Society of Later Life Adviser websites are FCA authorized.
+However you find an adviser, it’s important that the individual or organisation you choose is regulated.

-The FCA are responsible for regulating the financial sector, helping to ensure the market is honest, fair and effective and that consumers always get a fair deal.
-If you are unhappy with the advice you’ve been given, or you feel you’ve been mis-sold, using an FCA accredited adviser allows you the opportunity to complain to the Financial Ombudsman Service who can take appropriate action, for example order advisers to pay compensation.
-You can use the Financial Services Register to search for the company or person you’re interested in seeking advice from and check they are regulated by the FCA.
+The FCA are responsible for regulating the financial sector.
+They help ensure the market is fair and effective and that consumer products are fair value.
+If you are unhappy with the advice you receive, or you feel you’ve been mis-sold, you can complain to the Financial Ombudsman Service.
+They can take appropriate action, for example order advisers to pay compensation.
+You can use the Financial Services Register to search for the company or person you’re interested in using and check they are regulated by the FCA.

 Ask if they are restricted

-Advisers who provide financial advice on retirement options can be either independent or restricted.
-Independent financial advisers are not limited to specific products or providers while restricted advisers are.
-It’s important to check the adviser you are interested in using can offer a whole of market service to ensure you have a clear picture of what’s available and get the widest choice.
+Financial advisers can be independent or restricted.
+Independent advisers are not limited to specific products or providers.
+Restricted advisers are.
+Check if the adviser you are interested in can offer a whole of market service to get the widest choice.

 Look out for qualifications